prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 From here, you can also change the partition of the new hard drive, file system, etc, like change from partition to LVM, ext4 to xfs.

+## Clone disk to a new disk with different size.

 1. Prepare the new hard drive.